 The Intensive English Language Certificate program at Southwestern College provides high quality, intensive instruction in English as an additional language.
 There are four levels of language instruction, and students receive 20 hours of instruction per week.
 The curriculum has an academic focus based on the core classes of reading/composition, listening/speaking and grammar.
-Students may also be allowed classes based on academic and cultural interests.
+Students also may be allowed to choose additional classes for credit based on their own academic and cultural interests.
+This is done with an advisor's consent.

 SC recognizes the completion of Level 4 in lieu of TOEFL for undergraduate admission.
 Graduate program admission is gained upon passing advanced level courses in reading, writing/grammar, listening, and speaking or TOEFL/IELTS/Chinese English Exam Level 6.
-(Please note that SC also considers an applicant's previous academic record as part of the admissions process).
+(Please note that SC also considers an applicant's previous academic record as part of the admission process).